TheRocketCat/twitchy-nest/report.md

 I highly suggest we go with the new one, abviously.
 I decided to redo it all when i discovered i had some extra time on my hands.
-Hence im not somewhat late.
+Hence im now somewhat late.
 But holy fuck if im not proud, i really like how it turned out.
 Yall getting alot of bang for the buck.